thunderseethe/thunderseethe.github.io/content/posts/desugar-base.md

 }
 ```

-From the span and kind of our node, we can find it within `root` and produce a `SyntaxNode` when we need one.
+From the span and kind of our node, we can find it within `root` and produce a `SyntaxNode` whenever we need one.
 We work with `SyntaxNode` while traversing because it's fast, but once we want to store a node we convert it to `SyntaxNodeHandle`.
-When we want to traverse again, we convert our handle back into a `SyntaxNode` and pick up where we left off.
+When it's time to traverse again, we convert our handle back into a `SyntaxNode` and pick up where we left off.

 `error` also needs to store a `SyntaxNode` to point at where errors occurred.
 We're less concerned with restarting traversal for our errors, so it suffices to store a `SyntaxNodePtr`.

 ## Taking the Icing Off the Cake

-With our state squared away, we can take a look at our entry point `desugar`:
+With our state squared away, we move onto our entry point `desugar`:

 ```rs
 fn desugar(root: GreenNode) -> DesugarOut {